simp/simp-doc/docs/user_guide/HOWTO/Generate_SIMP_Puppetfile.rst

           yum deplist simp-extras

-Copy the Pupptfile and Puppetfile.simp to top level of the environment directory or the top level of the control repo.
+Copy the Puppetfile and Puppetfile.simp to top level of the environment directory or the top level of the control repo.